rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 **Immutable Contribution Vault (ICV): A Multilayered On-Chain Repository**

 The ICV represents a core component of the Virtuals Protocol, functioning as a protocol-owned vault that archives all historically approved contributions of VIRTUAL agents on-chain.
-This smart contract wallet is not merely a storage facility; it embodies the essence of transparency and historical tracking in the Virtuals ecosystem.
+This smart contract wallet allows transparency and historical tracking in the Virtuals ecosystem.

 ![virtual-protocol-immutable-contribution-vault]({{site.url_complet}}/assets/article/blockchain/ai/virtual-protocol/virtual-protocol-immutable-contribution-vault.png)

-Immutable Contribution Vault

 **Multilayered Structure of the ICV**

 1. **First Layer - Smart Contract Wallet Ownership (the ICV)**:

-   - The foundational layer is a smart contract wallet, known as ICV, that asserts ownership over all subsequent layers, ensuring unified and secure management.
+The foundational layer is a smart contract wallet, known as ICV, that asserts ownership over all subsequent layers, ensuring unified and secure management.

 2. **Second Layer - Individual VIRTUAL agent as ERC-6551 NFTs**:

-   - Each VIRTUAL agent is minted and represented as an [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551) NFT, which also serves as a unique wallet address.
+Each VIRTUAL agent is minted and represented as an [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551) NFT, which also serves as a unique wallet address.
 This dual functionality underscores the fusion of identity and transactional capability in the Virtual ecosystem.

 3. **Third Layer - Core Components of VIRTUAL agents**:

-   - Beneath each VIRTUAL agent, five core elements are housed: cognitive, voice & visual cores.
+Beneath each VIRTUAL agent, five core elements are housed: cognitive, voice & visual cores.
 These cores will be registered in the smart contract.

 4. **Fourth Layer - Service NFTs within Each Core**:

-   - Within each Virtual agent, approved contributions are stored in the form of service NFTs, and the relationship between these service NFTs and the Core is registered through a smart contract.
+Within each Virtual agent, approved contributions are stored in the form of service NFTs, and the relationship between these service NFTs and the Core is registered through a smart contract.

 **Key Functions and Benefits of the ICV**

 - **Real-Time and Historical Insights**: The ICV elegantly presents the current state of each VIRTUAL agent and traces its historical evolution on-chain.
 This feature is crucial for both provenance and root cause analysis across every module within the Virtuals ecosystem.
-- **Transparency and Composability**: By open-sourcing the codebase models for VIRTUAL agents, the ICV fosters an environment of transparency.
-It facilitates composability, allowing developers and contributors to build upon and integrate with existing VIRTUAL agents seamlessly.
+- **Transparency and Composability**: By open-sourcing the codebase models for VIRTUAL agents, the ICV facilitates transparency and composability, allowing developers and contributors to build upon and integrate with existing VIRTUAL agents seamlessly.

 ### ERC-6551